tdegeus/GooseEYE/docs/examples/python/readme.rst

 In between these extremes, :math:`S_2` decays from :math:`\varphi` towards the asymptotic value of :math:`\varphi^2`.

-The gray-scale generalization is the auto-correlation corresponds to a local product:
+The greyscale generalisation is the auto-correlation corresponds to a local product:

 .. math::